NaturalMotion: Customers

 NaturalMotion's technology is in use at many film and games companies, including Sony, The Mill, Electronic Arts, Moving Picture Company, Konami, Capcom, Sega and many more.
 Movies and games featuring Endorphin animation include Troy, Poseidon, The Getaway, Tekken 5 and Metal Gear Solid.

 In 2006, LucasArts announced that it would use the Euphoria animation engine in Indiana Jones and the Staff of Kings and Star Wars: The Force Unleashed games.
 In 2007, Rockstar Games announced it had licensed this engine for many of their new and upcoming games, with the first announced title being Grand Theft Auto IV.
-Subsequent Rockstar Games titles that use the engine include Red Dead Redemption, Max Payne 3 and Red Dead Redemption 2.
+Subsequent Rockstar Games titles that use the engine include Red Dead Redemption, Max Payne 3, Grand Theft Auto V and Red Dead Redemption 2.

 NaturalMotion Games

 In 2009, NaturalMotion released its first game, the iPhone title Backbreaker Football, which used Morpheme to simulate movement and tackles.
 The game was a critical and commercial success, with a Quality Index score of 8.1/10 and 5 million downloads.

 The company created a new division, NaturalMotion Games, on 18 November 2010.
 In 2011, NaturalMotion Games released its first Free-To-Play title My Horse on iPhone and iPad.
 It has been downloaded over 11 million times.
 Its second F2P game, CSR Racing, reached number one in Top Grossing and Top Free App Store charts across the world.
 The game made over $12 million in its first month.
 In August 2012, NaturalMotion announced that it had acquired the studio, BossAlien, for an undisclosed sum.

 NaturalMotion's CEO Torsten Reil announced a new 'interactive toy' called Clumsy Ninja on stage during the Apple iPhone 5 announcement.
 It is the first mobile title to use the Euphoria animation engine.
 The game was originally announced for 'holiday season' 2012, however it was delayed by almost a year.
 It eventually appeared worldwide on the App Store on 21 November 2013.
 On release, Clumsy Ninja became the first Application to be promoted with a video trailer embedded in the Application Store.

 In October 2017, Zynga closed NaturalMotion's Oxford office.